Day-of Coordinator

 Events Event Planning

-A professional who manages event logistics and execution on the actual event day.
+A professional who manages event logistics and execution on the actual event day, ensuring seamless operations while planners focus on guests.

 Definition